lorenzo-asquini/Cloud-Computing-Architecture-Project/Part4_1/scripts/README.md

 Run the script with `./setup_agent_measure.sh`.
 If there is a permission denied error, run `chmod 744 setup_agent_measure.sh` in order to set the permission to execute the script.

 This script will upload and run the scripts `remote_setup.sh` and `remote_setup_memcache.sh` (which must be on the same folder) on the servers.
 It will ask multiple times for the SSH password if you have set a password for the key.
+It will also upload `get_cpu.py` to the node where memcache resides.

 ## Run the tests on all interferences for multiple times